Is it time to get in shape or switch up your regular training routine? Here are the best gyms in Hong Kong.

-While a lot of gyms make you sign year-long contracts, 24/7 Fitness serves monthly memberships only, providing higher payment flexibility for those without plenty of cash.
-Their check-in service is self-automated and fitness facilities are designed to be eco-friendly.
-The centres are also equipped with ion technology sterilisation systems, optimising the air circulation within the gyms.
+While a lot of gyms in Hong Kong make you sign year-long contracts, 24/7 Fitness serves monthly memberships only, providing higher payment flexibility for those without plenty of cash.
+Its check-in service is self-serviced and we love how the fitness facilities here are designed to be eco-friendly.

 24/7 Fitness has several locations in Hong Kong.

 With around 10 branches in Hong Kong and more in Shanghai and Singapore, PURE Fitness offers state-of-the-art facilities and advanced training tools.
 Personal training and various private and group classes are also offered, from pilates and yoga, to spartan training, cycling, terra core, TRX, rip circuit, and many more.
 It’s one of the best loved gyms in Hong kong for a reason!

 Don’t have time to hit the gym?
 Work out in the comfort of your home with PURE Online.

 UTime is the perfect place for you if you’d like to train in odd hours.
 Open 24 hours a day, UTime is unlike the other fitness centre, as it offers no contract, month-to-month membership.
 Premium equipment for cardio, strength, free weight, and functional training are available in their gyms.